πΊοΈ Overview

 There are very few risks to ACORN.
 They would simply include anything that could preclude continued development of ACORN like lack of funding or human resources to support further development of the project.
 They also include any security risks inherent in projects at locations that host potentially sensitive data.

-Even if it completely fails4, our βescalator turns to stairsβ and will never truly fail.
-It is open-source5, designed to be local and decentralized, and built on existing systems, with information stored in flat files so it will never be lost or unshareable.
+Even if it completely fails4, our βescalatorβ turns to stairs and remains useful.
+It is open source5, designed to be local and decentralized, and built on existing systems, with information stored in flat files so it will never be lost or unshareable.

 Tip

-Research activity data curated and controlled by ACORN and its associated schemas and processes will never be without value.
+Research activity data curated and controlled by ACORN and its associated schemas and processes will always hold value.

 π Why should I use ACORN?